You might be surprised to learn that the only natural cleaning product you ever need again is the one you already have

 - Upholstery: spray the affected area and wipe off the dirt.
 Ad essential oil for better-smelling furniture

 - Dishwasher: cleaning with vinegar: run a cup of vinegar through a short cycle.
-This will remove any build-up dishwashing liquid. and limescale
+This will remove any build-up of dishwashing liquid. and limescale

 - Oven: spray and wipe with 1/1

 - Fridge: spray and wipe with 1/1

 - Cleaning your Coffee maker with white vinegar: run a 1/1 water and vinegar solution through your coffee machine to get rid of mold, hard water accumulations, and odors.

 - Cooking tools: Have you noticed how your Tupperware takes on the color and odor of the food they hold?
 This is because plastic is very porous and absorbs the oil in the food.
-Soaking the item in a vinegar and water solution is an effective way to remove stains and eliminate odors without damaging it.
-You should avoid boiling water when cleaning plastic, as the surface can warp or leach toxic chemicals.
+Soaking the item in a vinegar and water solution effectively removes stains and eliminates odors without damaging them.
+When cleaning plastic, you should avoid boiling water, as the surface can warp or leach toxic chemicals.

-- Clothing: over time, clothes can change the way they feel, and this could be due to the detergent you use.
+- Clothing: over time, clothes can change the way they feel, which could be due to the detergent you use.
 An easy solution is to soak your garments in warm water in the bathtub and add a bit of white wine vinegar overnight.
 This will remove the soap detergent making your clothes feel soft and new again.

-- Optionally, we recommend using Tru Earth washing detergent as it is the only total zero waste washing detergent and good for your clothes and the environment.
+- Optionally, we recommend using Tru Earth washing detergent as it is the only total zero waste washing detergent and is suitable for your clothes and the environment.
 Well not the only one anymore, check out the review we have written about Earth Breeze Laundry Strips

 What not to clean with white vinegar:

 Marble and granite.
-The acidity of the vinegar will eat away on these surfaces.
+The acidity of the vinegar will eat away at these surfaces.

 - Stone surfaces, like a granite countertop or slate tile floor;